omnilaboratory/obd/docs/OBD-README.md

 * Create a new invoice using [AddInvoice](https://api.omnilab.online/?shell#addinvoice)
 * Payment with HTLC using [SendPayment](https://api.omnilab.online/?shell#sendpayment)

-For more details on how to use these APIs, please refer to the online documentation at api.omnilab.online
+For more details on how to use these APIs, please refer to the online documentation at [API Website](https://api.omnilab.online/?shell#obd-grpc-api-reference).

 ## Step 4: Test channel operations using GUI testing tool.